Debarati9816/Debarati9816/README.md

 - User can create new tasks with title and descriptions and remove tasks those are no longer needed.

-- It organizez tasks into different lists and categories.
+- It organizes tasks into different lists and categories.

 - Check the project here https://github.com/Debarati9816/Todo-List.git